 A “long goatee” is a difficult beard to define.
 One man’s “long” is another man’s “medium” and is another man’s “short”.

-But no matter how long your goatee is, the neckline should always be trimmed.
+But no matter how long your goatee is, the neckline should be trimmed.
 The longer it is, the less important it will be.
 However, it is still important.

 But with long goatees, you can afford to have the neckline be a little lower because it simply isn’t as visible.

-Having said this, neck stubble will always be visible from certain angles unless your goatee is very long.
+Having said this, neck stubble will be visible from certain angles unless your goatee is very long.
 For most people, this doesn’t apply.

 Keep it neat regardless of how long the chin beard in front of it is.